Game of the Generals: Switching strategies and changing tactics

 An experienced player may want to mix two or more of the above-listed strategies and tactics at different locations on the board.
 For example, he can amass a powerful task force on one flank to conduct a Blitzkrieg offense while setting up a Stronghold in the center or the other flank to try to destroy a possible enemy attack that has Rampaging Bulls or Probers.

 A game can have multiple strategies depending on the outcome of the initial challenges.
 Loss of high-ranking pieces, especially of the Killers, usually stops an offensive action and forces a player to change plans or to go on the defensive.
 A player needs to muster and redistribute his remaining higher-ranking pieces to avoid the enemy's Killer pieces while continuing to eliminate the mid- and low-ranking pieces.
 Once numerical balance or superiority is achieved, or if he can outflank the defenders, a player should be able to shift back to offensive Flag-rushing or Flag-hunting operations.

 Deception and psychological warfare can be a major component of the game.
 Players must memorize the position and probable identity of known enemy pieces because losing track of a possible Killer piece or Private can lead to loss of important pieces.
-Sometimes a Spy has to be sacrificed against a known enemy Spy in order to clear the way for your Sweepers to eliminate the remaining enemy pieces.
+Sometimes a Spy [SPY] has to be sacrificed ("split") against a known enemy Spy in order to clear the way for your Sweepers to eliminate the remaining enemy pieces.
 Try to keep one or more reserve forces available for various contingencies and to provide multiple tactical options or changes in overall strategy.
-Maneuvering pieces and allocating empty squares in a crowded area is also important to bring your appropriate pieces against low-level enemy pieces, avoid losses from identified high-powered enemy pieces, or to eliminate the enemy Flag.
+Maneuvering pieces and allocating empty squares in a crowded area is also important to bring your appropriate pieces against lower-level enemy pieces, avoid losses from identified high-powered enemy pieces, or to eliminate the enemy Flag.